fabianadeandrade/python_AI/README.md

     # Kaggle website as exemple to use

 # step 3 - creating AI (always apply 3 steps)
     # 1 - import the AI
     # 2 - create the AI
     # 3 - training the AI

 # step 4 - choosing the best model
+    # in this case, the decision tree is the best model to analize the clients score

 # step 5 - using our model to make predictions